 9. Head to the freezer section for affordable fruits and veggies

 There is a misconception floating around that frozen fruits and vegetables are not as nutritious as fresh.
 However, many frozen fruits and vegetables are processed and packaged the very same day that they are picked which can mean that many of the nutrients are locked in.

 Frozen produce can also be a more convenient option because it is already processed (cleaned, trimmed, etc.) and cooks (if needed) in a matter of minutes.
-Also, frozen produce often goes on sale or is offered at a more affordable price point than their fresh counterparts especially when those particular fruits and vegetables are not in-season.
+Frozen produce often goes on sale or is offered at a more affordable price point than their fresh counterparts especially when those particular fruits and vegetables are not in-season.

 10. Choose generic or store brand

 When I worked as a supermarket dietitian, I learned that many generic or store brand products are the exact same product as their brand name equivalent.
 They are often made in the same facility just finished with a different label.
-The benefit to us is that many generic or store brand items are cheaper than
+The benefit to us is that many generic or store brand items are cheaper than brand-name versions.

 11. Don’t discount the discount meat (… and seafood … and produce) section 🙂

-If you’re not planning to use the item right away, which is one recommendation, you could also freeze the items to help extend the “life” of the product.
+If you’re not planning to use the item right away, which is one recommendation, you could also freeze the items to help extend the life of the product.
 Just freeze it right away when you get home and then when you do choose to use it, cook it immediately after thawing.